BradleyA/markit/README.md

     curl -L https://api.github.com/repos/BradleyA/markit/tarball | tar -xzf - --wildcards */markit ; mv BradleyA*/markit . ; rmdir BradleyA*/

 To install the latest commit of check-markit, change markit to check-markit in the above command.

+#### Objectives
+* Any person without knowledge of Git or GitHub or Bitbucket or GitLab or markit to be able to answer one question; **What version are you running?**
+* Only update modified files by adding comments with metadata
+* Insert two lines of metadata after the first line in files
+* Don't create any requirements for markit other than those required by Git
+* Same solution for several types of code
+* Able to use markit on local Git repository without network access (without 'git push')

 #### System OS script tested
  * Ubuntu 14.04.3 LTS
  * Ubuntu 16.04.3 LTS (armv7l)